 Deborah joined Watsi on July 21st, 2013.
 7 other people also joined Watsi on that day!
-Deborah's most recent donation traveled 8,800 miles to support Khoem, a loving grandmother from Cambodia, to fund hip surgery so she can walk again.
+Deborah's most recent donation traveled 8,200 miles to support Santrina, a 51-year-old farmer from Uganda, to fund a hysterectomy.

 Khoem is a loving grandmother and a widow with two sons, two daughters, and several grandchildren.
 Her husband passed away several years ago, so she lives with her youngest daughter, who works in a local factory and supports her mother.
 Over the past several years, her greatest joy is playing with her grandchildren when they come to visit.
 Due to her age, she mostly stays home and listens to the radio.
 Earlier this month, Khoem tripped in her house and fell, fracturing her left hip.
 Although she experienced a lot of pain and was not able to walk, she did not seek any medical help because she was worried she could not pay.
 A relative visited her and suggested she go to Children's Surgical Centre (CSC) for diagnosis and treatment.
 She is in constant pain and cannot walk so is using a wheelchair to get around.
 Fortunately, Khoem took her relatives advice and came to CSC.
 There surgeons can perform a surgery to relieve Khoem of her pain and allow her to walk more easily again.
 Her treatment is scheduled for March 15th, and Khoem needs help raising $1,087 to pay for this procedure.
 "I hope that I can walk without pain, and play with my grandchildren again," shared Khoem.